Grant094/grant094-diceware/README.md

     - `vim src/lib.js src/index.js`
         - Be sure to check in your changes before the next step!
 - Testing
-    - `rm -fv src/index.js && git co src/index.js` - Get the new SHA1 hash that will be displayed in debug messages.
+    - `rm -fv src/index.js && git checkout src/index.js` - Get the new SHA1 hash that will be displayed in debug messages.
         - The hash can be crosschecked with the results of `git hash-object src/index.js`
     - `npm test` - Make sure you didn't break any of the core logic!
     - `npx cypress run` - Run front-end testing